murrayo/yape/README.md

 Provide an interactive visualization to pButtons

 positional arguments:
-  pButtons_file_name  Path and pButtons to use
+  pButtons_file_name  path to pButtons file to use

 optional arguments:
 -h, --help          show this help message and exit --filedb FILEDB     use specific file as DB, useful to be able to used
                     afterwards or as standalone datasource -c                  will output the parsed tables as csv files. useful for further processing
+--mgstat            plot mgstat data
+-a ALL, --all ALL   graph everything
+-o OUT, --out OUT   specify base output directory, default to the same
+                    directory the pbuttons file is in (graphs are create in a subdirectory)
 ```

 ## Experimental usage